 This may seem obvious, but brushing your teeth after every meal or at least twice daily is recommended, especially with an American Dental Association (ADA)-approved toothpaste and toothbrush.
 Soft or medium-bristled toothbrushes are safe for sensitive gums or tooth enamel.
 Brushing your teeth twice daily helps control the buildup of plaque.

-Flossing every day allows you to clear away plaque and bacteria from the hard to reach places that brushing cannot clean.
+Flossing daily allows you to clear away plaque and bacteria from the hard-to-reach places that brushing cannot clean.
 Most tooth decay starts beneath the gum line and in between teeth because people do not floss regularly.